-The New York City Children’s Holiday Party is dedicated to bringing the joys of the holidays to children living in New York City’s homeless shelters.
-Currently there are more than 24,000 children living in shelters in New York City.
-We strive to introduce each child to new experiences and to broaden his or her horizons, hoping to spark a yearning for and a determination to create a better situation.
+Currently there are more than 22,000 children living in about 150 shelters in New York City.
+In addition to sharing the joys of the holidays, we strive to introduce each child to new experiences and to broaden his or her horizons, hoping to spark a yearning for and a determination to create a better situation.

-The New York City Children’s Holiday Party Inc. is a tax-exempt status under Section 501(C)(3).
+The New York City Children’s Holiday Party Inc. is a tax-exempt status under Section 501(c)(3).
 Our organization is 100% volunteer-run.